Peasant Bread - yeast version - Ph 1, Ph 3

 1 1/2 cups warm spring water (around 105 degrees) (may need more, depending)

-Mix flour, yeast (or sourdough starter) and xanthan gum together in a large bowl.
+Mix flour, yeast and xanthan gum together in a large bowl.
 Add the hot water and stir with a wood spoon until a ball of shaggy dough forms and all flour is mixed in.
 Add more water if you need, 1 tablespoon at a time.
 Cover with damp towel and place in warm-ish spot.
 After 30 minutes, stir in the salt.
 Knead a few times in the bowl.
-Re-cover and let rise.
+Re-cover and let rise until double.
+You can let this sit on the counter, covered, for 12-24 hours.
 If you are going for the long rise, you can place on the counter as long as it is free from drafts.

 About an hour before baking, place the Dutch oven and lid in a 475 degree oven to heat.